ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 can dispense the user of a library to use functors in order to create some modules.

-We will use in this tutorial a dummy database driver implementation with functors and first-class modules.
+We will use a dummy database driver implementation with functors and first-class modules in this tutorial. and first-class modules.

 **Prerequisites**: [Modules](/docs/modules), [Functors](/doc/functors).